itsjoemcbride/webdriverio-search-udemy/README.md

 </h1>

 <h2> The Task </h2>
-As part of the application process, applicants were asked to write an automated test in [WebdriverIO](https://webdriver.io/) to the following brief.
+As part of the application process, applicants were asked to write an automated test in <a href="https://webdriver.io/">WebdriverIO</a> to the following brief.

 > Scenario:
 >